BluePraise/talc-11ty/README.md

 # talc-11ty
-A portfolio website for Talc Studio
+A portfolio website for Talc Studio built with 11ty.

 ## Developer
 Magalie Chetrit (I like to be called Magalie)